HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/site_prep_content_author/prep_site_toolbar/customizing_applications_palette/epc_using_external_urls.md

 4. Under the application category root label, click **New URL** to create a new URL.

-5. Add title and description in Title and Description field respectively for the new category.
+5. Add a title and description in **Title** and **Description** field respectively for the new category.
 Click **OK**.

 6. In the Advanced Options section, select **HTML** as supported markup.
-Specify a URI pointing to a feed that returns a list of portlet definitions or portlet entities.
+Specify a Uniform Resource Identifier (URI) pointing to a feed that returns a list of portlet definitions or portlet entities.

     For example, the URL from step 1 has the following URI: `rm:empty?tmparam=tm%3aname%3aCustomAppCategory`